giomasce/mmpp/README.md

 ## Available strategies

-There are currently two available strategies:
+There are currently three available strategies:

  * `Unif`: This is the usual simple unification step, the basis of the Metamath language.
 The label will indicate the label of the user